 There will be one implementation of the billing extract which the bank will derive what it needs from the bank code on the account, and the market segment based on the customer ID.
-HLD will be required.
+The billing extract will be configured with additional billing codes and data elements required by MUFG.
+This will be configured using the DB metadata/custom SQL’s.

 Audit and Customer/User Detail Extract